 c.
 Provide a full description of the strata that were created. d.
 Provide a full description of how clusters were formed.
-5. Were bo orders of the selected areas clearly identified at the time of canvassing?
-6. Were al l sampled areas visited by canvassing teams?
-(Go to Question 7.) \square No (Respond to Parts a and b.) a.
-Was the subset of areas randomly chosen?
-Yes No b.
+5. orders of the selected areas clearly identified at the time of canvassing?
+6. Were al I sampled areas visited by canvassing teams? ☐ Yes (Go to Question 7.) \[ \bigcup \bigcup \bigcup \bigcup \left( Respond to Parts a and b.) \] a.
+Was the subset of areas randomly chosen? ☐ Yes ☐ No b.
 Describe how the subsample of visited areas was drawn.
 Include the number of areas sampled and the number of areas canvassed.
-7. Were fie eld observers provided with a detailed map of the canvassing areas? escribe the canvassing instructions given to the field observers.
-5 7 8.
-Were fie eld observers instructed to find all outlets in the assigned area?
-Yes If Yes, d spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
-9. canvassing was not conducted: a. b.
-How many predetermined outlets were to be observed in each area?
-What were the starting points for each area?

-c.
-Were these starting points randomly chosen?
+7 Were fi eld observers provided with a detailed map of the canvassing areas? , .
+No scribe the canvassing instructions given to the field observers.
+8. ☐ Yes If No, re eld observers instructed to find all outlets in the assigned area?
+No spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was - ed, then go to Question 10.
+9. If a full canvassing was not conducted: a.
+How many predetermined outlets were to be observed in each area? b.
+What were the starting points for each area? c.
+Were these starting points randomly chosen? ☐ Yes ☐ No d.
+Describe the selection of the starting points.